havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

     Shows information about files that have been shared between container tasks.

-    {% note %}
+    > **Note:**
-    **Note:** The commands above will return without any tasks, portgroups or files because you haven’t created any yet.
+    > The commands above will return without any tasks, portgroups or files because you haven’t created any yet.
 We’ll come back to these commands later.
-    {% endnote %}

 3. Note that you also have a **help** command available that provides a list of all commands and details about each individual command: